smeisner/smart-thermostat/README.md

 This can be used to notify user of events/alerts.
 Could also be Slack or other notifications.
 An onboard annunciator (like a speaker) feels wrong.

+#### Use super capacitor to maintain power during power outage

+This would maintain power during brief power outages

 ***

 Task list: